Slash Commands Overview: Template-Driven Workflows That Scale

 → Ready for Phase 4: VISUALS

-This architecture enforces quality at each stage.
-You can't skip QA.
+The architecture enforces quality at each stage—you can't skip gates.

 The Template: Build Once, Reuse Forever